- Off road parking

 - Lawned garden to front and rear, decking area to rear

 Dungarvan 13 miles; Clonmel 16 miles.

 The village of Touraneena is beautifully scenic, nestled quietly between the Knockmealdown, Comeragh and Monavullagh Mountains.
-The village has a pub and shop, which provide great Irish hospitality and produce, and is also home to a fly fishing school so why not try and land your own local delicacy?
+The village pub provides great Irish hospitality and produce.
 For a day trip, the Nire Valley, with its ancient Bronze Age sites and smoking waterfall, is well worth a visit, or for the more energetic, the 1200’ climb will give you panoramic views of Waterford, Tipperary, Cork and Kilkenny.
 A little further afield but within easy reach, the town of Dungarvan can be found; a lovely, multi-coloured old harbour town, this is a real haven for fishing, boating, wind surfing and walking enthusiasts.
 Nearby attractions include the Round Tower and St Declans Way at the village of Ardmore, the beautiful Mount Melleray Abbey at Cappoquin and Lismore Castle.
 This area offers an abundance of activities guaranteed to provide a memorable holiday.